TEAMMATES/teammates/docs/settingUp.md

      Be careful to omit other plugins shown on the screen (e.g Google App Engine Tools for Android, GWT plugin).
    * The latest stable [TestNG Eclipse plugin](http://testng.org/doc/download.html).

-   **Verification** : You can check if the plugin's were installed successfully : Go to Help → Eclipse Installation Details .
+   **Verification** :  You can check if the plugins were installed successfully by going to `Help → Eclipse Installation Details`.
-    Make sure that you have installed a specified version of the plugins not the latest version.

 1. Configure Eclipse as follows (if you worry that these settings will interfere with your other projects, you can use a separate Eclipse instance for TEAMMATES):
    * Google App Engine: Go to `Eclipse → Preferences → Google → App Engine`, click the `Add` button, and point it to where Gradle keeps the downloaded SDK.<br>